dag4blend

 Type

-Used by the composite editor.
-When importing, it records the node type, and during export, it ensures a unique type (to avoid double interpretation in the presence of asset namesakes, typically found among composites and rendInsts).
+Used by the Composite Editor.
+When importing, it records the node type, and during export, it ensures a unique type (to avoid double interpretation in the presence of asset namesakes, typically found among composites and rendinsts).
 For manually created item intended for composite export, set this manually.

 Type

-Since it is used for composites, Dynmodel is in the list but not actually applied – it can’t be arranged through composites.
-Therefore, the composite importer assumes all assets with .lod**.dag in their name are RendInsts, not Dynmodels.
+Since it is used for composites, DynModel is in the list but not actually applied – it can’t be arranged through composites.
+Therefore, the composite importer assumes all assets with .lod**.dag in their name are RendInsts, not DynModels.

 Geometry Nodes